DNR Permits, Leases & Authorizations

 Search in Alphabetical Order

-Agricultural Leases - The Division of Mining, Land and Water issues short or long term leases that allow for activities such as grazing, haying and crop harvesting.
-For more information, contact Erik Johnson at (907) 761-3863 or e-mail him at: firstname.lastname@example.org. or, Jennifer Willoughby at (907) 269-8549 or e-mail her at: email@example.com.
+Agricultural Leases - The Division of Mining, Land & Water issues short or long term leases that allow for activities such as grazing, haying and crop harvesting.
+For more information, contact Erik Johnson at (907) 761-3863 or email@example.com, or Brandon Tucker at (907) 269-8549 or firstname.lastname@example.org.

 Agricultural Revolving Loan Fund (ARLF) Caretaker Agreement - The Division of Agriculture issues land use permits that allow for short term use of a property (as a means to protect the asset) prior to its sale.
-For more information, contact Amanda Swanson at (907) 761-3869 or e-mail her at: email@example.com.
+For more information, contact Amanda Swanson at (907) 761-3869 or firstname.lastname@example.org.

-Alaska Revolving Loan Fund (ARLF) Asset Lease - The Division of Agriculture issues land use permits that allow for long term use of a property.
-For more information, contact Amanda Swanson at (907) 761-3869 or e-mail her at: email@example.com.
+Alaska Revolving Loan Fund (ARLF) Asset Lease - The Division of Agriculture issues land use permits that allow for long-term use of a property.
+For more information, contact Amanda Swanson at (907) 761-3869 or firstname.lastname@example.org.

 Annual Placer Mining (APMA) or Plan of Operation Application and Plan Approval is a permit application process and plan approval for mining and reclamation of locatable as well as saleable minerals.
 Approvals are issued for a term of 1-5 years, and up to 10 years for leases.
-For further information, contact the Division of Mining, Land & Water, at (907) 458-6896 or e-mail Charlene Bringhurst at: firstname.lastname@example.org.
+For further information, contact the Division of Mining, Land & Water, at (907) 458-6896 or email@example.com.

 Aquatic Farming Lease is a ten-year property right granted by the Division of Mining, Land & Water that allows a lessee to develop the state's tide and submerged lands into a shellfish or sea plant farm.

 Bee Colony Registration - Purchasers of bee colonies are required to send a card to the Division of Agriculture indicating number and locations of colonies.
-For more information, contact Doug Warner at (907) 745-7200 or by e-mail at: email@example.com.
+For more information, contact Doug Warner at (907) 745-7200 or firstname.lastname@example.org.

 Brand Registration - Division of Agriculture is responsible for recording of brands or marks used on livestock, which can be used as proof of ownership in court.
-For more information, contact Doug Warner at (907) 745-7200 or by e-mail at: firstname.lastname@example.org.
+For more information, contact Doug Warner at (907) 745-7200 or email@example.com.

-Certificates of Approval to Construct, Modify, Remove or Abandon a Dam and Certificates of Approval to Operate a Dam - approval of plans and specifications for proposed work and approval of operational requirements for in-service dams.
+Certificates of Approval to Construct, Modify, Remove or Abandon a Dam and Certificates of Approval to Operate a Dam - approval of plans and specifications for proposed work and approval of operational requirements for in-service dams are issued by the Division of Mining, Land & Water through its Dam Safety Program.

 Certificates of Reservation are water rights that protect instream flows and levels of water for specific use.

 Competitive Oil and Gas Lease - The Division of Oil and Gas issues leases, through a competitive sale process, allowing for the exploration and development of oil and gas on state land.
 The Five Year Oil and Gas Leasing Program provides a stable and predictable schedule of proposed lease sales.
 Typically, during a lease sale, the bidder having the highest bonus bid is awarded a lease, no larger than 5,760 acres, for a term of 5 to 10 years depending upon the specific sale.
 Leases can continue indefinitely if held by production.
-Annual rent increases from the first year of $.50 per acre to $3.00 per acre after 4 years.
 An inventory of active oil and gas leases is updated monthly.

 Exploration Licenses - The Division of Oil and Gas issues exploration licenses to stimulate exploration of oil and gas in remote areas of the state.
 Each April applicants may submit proposals for licenses.
 At any time the Commissioner may solicit license proposals for a specific area.
 A license, with a term of up to 10 years, will be awarded to the applicant who has committed the most dollars to an exploration program.
 The license area must be between 10,000 and 500,000 acres.
 During its term any portion of the licensed area may be converted to oil and gas leases.